Scott2bReal/RB129/RB129_study_questions_answers.md

 class GoodDog
 end

 sparky = GoodDog.new
 ```

-In this code class `GoodDog` is defined, and on line 4 a new `GoodDog` is
+On lines 1-2 a new class `GoodDog` is defined.
+On line 4 local variable `sparky`
-instantiated by calling `new` on the `GoodDog` class.
-Local variable sparky is
+is assigned to the return value of calling `new` on the `GoodDog` class, which
-assigned to the resulting object.
-This is an example of instantiating an
+is a new `GoodDog` object.

-object from a class
+This is an example of creating an instance of a class.

 ---

 2.